jakobharder/anno1800-jakobs-mods/nates-windmill/README.md

 The windmill is a service building providing electricity to industry and residents.
 It's intended as an alternative to Nate's electricity items for guild houses - a little cheaper, but not as powerful to keep it balanced.

+You need to use "Small Power Plants, New World" to use the windmill in the New World.

 ## Notes

 Electricity is provided the same way power plants work via roads.